-What is the most eco friendly HVAC system?
+What is the most eco-friendly HVAC system?

 Geothermal heat pumps are noted as the most environmentally friendly HVAC system– this is according to the Environmental Protection Agency.
 Geothermal heat pumps are said to be the number one option in terms of energy efficiency, eco-friendliness, and cost.

-What are different types of cooling devices?
+What are the different types of cooling devices?

 There are several different types of cooling devices.
 These include heat pumps, central air conditioning systems, window air conditioning units, ductless mini-split air conditioning systems, and evaporative or swamp coolers.

 What are the most common cooling systems?